KyriakosLamp/The-Museum-Project/README.md

 The assets are free from Unity Asset Store, used just as placeholders for the interaction and not part of the Project goals.

 # Things i learned
--  Unity engine and how to build an application
+-  Unity basics
 -  UI basics and ideology
--  C# scripting
+-  C# basics